-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by administration staff and stored in the staffroom and administration office.
-For excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by administration staff and stored at the administration office.
+For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.